 There are a number of non-medication, non-therapy options for treatment-resistant depression.
 Somatic treatments involve brain stimulation through the application of energy.
 ECT and TMS are the most well-known, but there are some more obscure options as well.
 And then there's cranial electrotherapy, which isn't in the same ballpark at all.
 So let's dive in!
 Electroconvulsive… Continue reading Brain Stimulation Treatments for Depression

 Wouldn't it be nice if the treatment of depression was simple?
 Unfortunately, there's nothing simple about depression treatment in the real world.
 Treatment-resistant depression (TRD) refers to illness that hasn't respond to trials of adequate duration and dosage of at least two antidepressants.
-It may be that treatment didn't work in the first place, or… Continue reading Treatment-Resistant Depression: When What’s Supposed to Work Doesn’t
+It's important that previous medication trials be long enough that you're actually… Continue reading Treatment-Resistant Depression: When What’s Supposed to Work Doesn’t

 Birth of a New Brain chronicles author Dyane Harwood’s journey with postpartum onset bipolar disorder.
 The story’s rich, vivid descriptions draw the reader along on the intense roller coaster ride of the author's illness experience.
 Many elements of her story will be hauntingly familiar to those whose lives have been touched in some way by bipolar… Continue reading Book Review: Birth of a New Brain